Here are some frequently asked questions from our engineering faculty.

 Answers

-How can I help my students not feel isolated when we’re not meeting in person?
+How can I foster a sense of connection and engagement with my students when not meeting in person?

 How do I edit my Zoom recordings?

-If you record your Zoom sessions locally, you will receive an .mp4 file that you can edit in any video editor.
+If you record Zoom sessions locally, then you will receive an MP4 file you can edit in any video editor.
 Zoom cannot edit these files.
-If you don’t have a video editor on your computer, try using My Mediasite’s.
+If you don’t have a video editor on your computer, then try using My Mediasite’s.

-- Once you upload the file and it finishes processing, select “Edit Video.”
+- Once you upload the MP4 and it finishes processing, select “Edit Video.”

 - Then, drag your mouse to select sections to cut.

 - When you’ve highlighted everything to cut, select “Commit to Current” in the Commit menu at the top, and your edits will be saved.
-The Commit Job menu on the right will show you its progress.
+The Commit Job menu on the right shows you its progress.

-- Once it is complete, it will automatically update your video in the catalog.
+- Once complete, it will automatically update your video in the catalog.

-There are no other steps you need to take to get your changes to your students.
+At this point, there are no more steps you need to take to get your changes to your students.

 Chunking Videos by Topic

 If you want to break up your lecture into smaller pieces, or chunks, so students can view your lecture by topic, select “Commit to New.”
-Then you can create new, smaller videos based on the cuts you make without changing the original video.
+Then, you can create new, smaller videos based on your cuts without changing the original video.
 Be sure to add new, descriptive titles for each smaller video.

-Please note: Chunking videos by topic can greatly help students living in rural areas, due to their slow and/or spotty internet connections.
+Please note: Chunking videos by topic can significantly help students with slow and/or spotty internet connections.

 See So You’ve Made a Zoom Recording…Now What? for more information about handling your Zoom recordings.